 - The name of an insurance card in Canada is a bit different.
 It is called a Canadian Interprovincial Motor Vehicle Liability Insurance Card or pink card for short!

 - Another interesting difference is that, in Canada, if a car is registered then it is considered to be insured.
-If a Canadian driver stops paying his insurance, then his vehicle automatically becomes unregistered and the driver is driving illegally.
+If a Canadian driver stops paying his insurance, then his vehicle automatically becomes unregistered, and the driver is driving illegally.

-Canadian Auto Insurance vs. U.S. Auto Insurance: Saving Money
+Canadian vs. U.S. Auto Insurance: Saving Money

 The good news is that saving money in either country is the same.
 You can get free car insurance quotes from multiple car insurance companies by using a free quote tool online.
-In addition, you can visit individual car insurance company websites for each country to get a quote, although that method is more time consuming.
+In addition, you can visit individual car insurance company websites to get a quote, although that method is more time consuming.

 Get your FREE online car insurance quotes by entering your ZIP code now!